By: Tim Schneider, Toledo Regional Chamber of Commerce

-The 17th edition of the Toledo Regional Chamber of Commerce’s public service leadership program is set to begin in January 2018.
+The 18th edition of the Toledo Regional Chamber of Commerce’s public service leadership program is set to begin in January.
 Every year, the program graduates individuals representing a cross-section of the area who go on to improve the region and advance their own professional goals.
 The program is the longest running of its kind in the state.
-To date, more than 300 leaders from around the Toledo Region have graduated from the program.
+More than 300 leaders from around the Toledo Region have graduated from the program.

 By: Emily Dammeyer, Toledo Regional Chamber of Commerce

 Over the course of three days during our membership event, we welcomed 324 new members to the Chamber.
 It was a marathon event, with short shift sprints scattered throughout each day.
 This type of event wouldn’t be possible without the dedicated and energetic commitment of our volunteers.
 More than 300 community leaders came together to share our message and mission.